jefftwebb/Adjunct-instruction/README.md

 # slcc_adjunct
-Research project on the impact of adjunct instruction on student performance at Salt Lake Community College
+Research project on the impact of adjunct instruction on student performance at Salt Lake Community College.
+Project was completed in October 2018.